-On Linux
+On Linux Operating System

 Edit the file /etc/rc.d/init.d/cliservice to supply command line arguments to the dpcproxy command in this file.
 Arguments supplied in the cliservice file will be used whenever the network proxy is restarted upon reboot.
 For the changes to take effect, you must restart the network proxy.
-If you do not choose to reboot the server, manually restart the network proxy using the instructions in section Manually Starting the Installed Network Proxy on page 49.
+If you do not choose to reboot the server, manually restart the network proxy..

-To add command line arguments, edit the following line /usr/local/cli/dpcproxy in the /etc/rc.d/init.d/cliservice file, adding options as desired from the syntax table on page 50.
-The following is an example of an edited cliservice command file (see page 50 for details on dpcproxy's command line arguments):
+To add command line arguments, edit the following line /usr/local/cli/dpcproxy in the /etc/rc.d/init.d/cliservice file, adding options as desired from the syntax table on page 51.
+The following is an example of an edited cliservice command file (see page 51 for details on dpcproxy's command line arguments):